SDGforskning/sdg-strings/SDG15_query_action_WoS.md

       ("promot*" OR "improv*" OR "enhanc*" OR "strengthen*" OR "increas*" OR "expand*" OR "stimulat*" OR "encourag*" OR "secure" OR "securing" )
-      NEAR/5 ("share$" OR "sharing" OR "equitab*" OR "equal" OR "fair" OR "access" OR "accessing" OR "accessib*" OR "right$" OR "ownership")
+      NEAR/5 ("share$" OR "sharing" OR "equitab*" OR "equal" OR "fair" OR "access" OR "accessing" OR "accessib*" OR "right$" OR "ownership" OR "appropriation" OR "biopiracy" OR "biocolonial*")
     )
     NEAR/15
         ("genetic resource$" OR "gene resources"
         OR ("knowledge" NEAR/3 ("traditional" OR "indigenous" OR "autochthonous" OR "local")) )
   )
-  AND ("ecosystem$" OR "biotope$" OR "biodiversity" OR "species" OR "plant*" OR "animal$" OR "organism$" OR ("genetic resource$" NOT "human"))
+  AND ("ecosystem$" OR "biotope$" OR "biodiversity" OR "biological diversity" OR "species" OR "plant*" OR "animal$" OR "organism$"
+      OR (("genetic resource$" OR "bioresource$" OR "biological resource$") NOT ("human" OR "patient$" OR "clinical" OR "protein" OR "microbiology"))
+      OR "gene resources"
+      OR "*forest*" OR "woodland$" OR "taiga" OR "jungle$" OR "mangrove$" OR "peatland$" OR "bog$" OR "mire$" OR "fen$" OR "swamp*" OR "wetland$" OR "marsh*" OR "paludal" OR "farmland$" OR "agricultural land$" OR "cropland$" OR "pasture$" OR "rangeland$" OR "bush*" OR "shrub*" OR "meadow*" OR "moorland$" OR "heathland$" OR "savanna*" OR "plain$" OR "grassland$" OR "prairie$" OR "steppe" OR "dryland$" OR "dry land" OR "desert*" OR "lowland$" OR "mountain*" OR "highland$" OR "alpine*" OR "upland$" OR "tundra" OR "freshwater" OR "limnic" OR "inland fish*" OR "lake*" OR "pond$" OR "river*"
+      )
 )
 NOT
 TS=(("marine" OR "ocean$" OR "seafloor" OR "coral" OR "kelp forest$" OR "kelp-forest$" OR "random forest$" OR "IOT" OR "urban ecosystem" OR "public health" OR "national health" OR "healthcare" OR "health care" OR "epidemiology" OR "health effect$") NOT ("terrestrial" OR "soil" OR "soils" OR "*forest*" OR "woodland$" OR "taiga" OR "jungle$" OR "mangrove$" OR "peatland$" OR "bog$" OR "mire$" OR "fen$" OR "swamp*" OR "wetland$" OR "marsh*" OR "paludal" OR "farmland$" OR "agricultural land$" OR "cropland$" OR "pasture$" OR "rangeland$" OR "bush*" OR "shrub*" OR "meadow*" OR "moorland$" OR "heathland$" OR "savanna*" OR "plain$" OR "grassland$" OR "prairie$" OR "steppe" OR "dryland$" OR "dry land" OR "desert*" OR "lowland$" OR "mountain*" OR "highland$" OR "alpine*" OR ("fell$" NEAR/15 "Lapland") OR "upland$" OR "tundra" OR "freshwater" OR "limnic" OR "inland fish*" OR "lake*" OR "pond$" OR "river*" OR "stream$" OR "brook$" OR "creek$"))